AsakuraKai/Conversion/docs/SCREENSHOTS.md

 ## 📸 Overview

-This document provides a comprehensive visual reference for all screens and major UI states in the Auto Rename File Service application.
+This document provides a comprehensive visual reference for all screens and major UI states in the Files Management Service application.
 Screenshots are organized by feature and include both light and dark themes.

 **Note:** Screenshots should be captured at 1080x2400 resolution (standard Android phone) and saved as PNG files for best quality.